Mayank-Panwar/Mayank-Panwar.github.io/Readme.md

 ## Webpage Check

-- Trying to fidure out how the github's page feature work
+- Trying to figure out how the github's page feature work
 - Making a bullet list
 - Now lets try to insert an image